Finely tuned models sacrifice explanatory depth: Applications of our schema

-With such a distribution in hand, one can now compute the depth of the resulting explanation of the first two empirically derived moments by separately computing the range of $\lambda_1$-values over which the empirical constraints continue to hold (i.e., while holding $\lambda_2$ fixed), followed by the range of $\lambda_2$-values over which the empirical constraints continue to hold (i.e., holding $\lambda_1$ fixed).
-The procedure we follow mimics, in a straightforward way, the procedure we outlined for $E_1$, and yields ranges over which the constraints hold, viz.~$\delta\lambda_1$ around the value $\lambda_{1:{\rm sol}}$, and $\delta\lambda_2$ around the value $\lambda_{2:{\rm sol}}$.
+With such a distribution in hand, one can now compute the depth of the resulting explanation of the first two empirically derived moments by separately computing the range of $\lambda_1$-values over which the empirical constraints continue to hold (that is, while holding $\lambda_2$ fixed), followed by the range of $\lambda_2$-values over which the empirical constraints continue to hold (that is, holding $\lambda_1$ fixed).
+The procedure we follow mimics, in a straightforward way, the procedure we outlined for $E_1$, and yields ranges over which the constraints hold, namely, $\delta\lambda_1$ around the value $\lambda_{1:{\rm sol}}$, and $\delta\lambda_2$ around the value $\lambda_{2:{\rm sol}}$.
 The depth of the explanation is then given by

 where, again, a fiducial value of unity for the possible range of $\lambda_{i}$ (with $i=1,2$) has been chosen to facilitate comparison.

 The results of our trials are summarized in Table~\ref{TAB:MEtable}.
 We note that for any number of samples $M$, ${E_1}$ provides a deeper explanation than does ${E_2}$, and in many cases ${E_2}$ does not furnish an explanation at all.
 Thus the explanation that references the distribution from which the samples are actually drawn is comparatively better---and increasing the number of parameters by a single parameter (as for ${E_2}$) {\it decreases} the depth of the explanation (or, indeed, invalidates it entirely).